nuxt/framework/docs/content/3.api/1.composables/use-head.md

 # `useHead`

-Nuxt provides `useHead` composable to add and customize the head properties of individual pages of Nuxt app. `useHead` uses [@vueuse/head](https://github.com/vueuse/head) underneath and unlike [definePageMeta](/api/utils/define-page-meta), properties of `useHead` can be dynamic and can accept a function returning the object with reactive metadata.
+Nuxt provides the `useHead` composable to add and customize the head properties of individual pages of Nuxt app. `useHead` uses [@vueuse/head](https://github.com/vueuse/head) underneath.

 `useHead` accepts properties of type `MetaObject` as listed below.